danf425/habitize-crowdstrike/README.md

 # customer-aig
-Executable is part of a 15 day-trial that will work until 2/18/2020
+Windows executable is part of a 15 day-trial that will work until 2/18/2020 Linux executable is AIG binary

 ### Windows agent
-- It works
+- All set.
-- Pending: CID is hardcoded within install hook (connect it to a plan.ps1 variable)
+- Pending: CID is hardcoded within install hook (pull variable from plan.ps1)

 ### Linux agent
-- Not Started
+- All set.
+- Pending: CID is hardcoded within install hook (pull variable from plan.psh)